 3. Green School: Bamboo Wonderland

-The Green School is another invention of John Hardy.
+The Green School is another invention of John and Cynthia Hardy.
 The school has a green curriculum, green workshops and some incredible bamboo building designs.
 Green School is on the outside of Ubud.
 If you want to visit you’ll need to join a guided tour (available Monday-Friday).
-2 Destinations Tour costs: Rp440,000 for an adult and Rp340,000 for a kid (5-12 yo).
-Individual Tour costs Rp290,000 for an adult and Rp200,000 for a kid (5-12 yo).
-It’s a bit expensive, but worth interesting nonetheless.
+The cost is Rp195,000/pax.
+Free of charge for children under 10 years old.
+It’s going to be an interesting experience for you in Bali.

 4. Tirta Empul Temple

 Tirta Empul Temple is a 40-minute drive to the North of Ubud.
 The temple is part of a large Hindu Complex.
 It is very busy with tourists and locals.
 The highlight of Tirta Empul are the ritual bathing pools.
+I would recommend to come as early as possible if you are planning to do the bathing ritual.
 Most tourists visiting here forget that there’s a whole complex of shrines (along with a large natural spring) behind the pools.
 Make sure to visit them 🙂

 5. Goa Gajah